sahilwep/C_Programming_notes/07_Sorting_&_Searching.md

 ### Linear Search
 * Linear search is sequential searching algorithm that start at one end and goes through each element of the list until desired element is found otherwise search is continue till the end of the data set.
 * It is easier searching algorithm.
-* Liner search no need for sorted list of array.
+* There is no need of sorted list to use this algorithm.
+* Not efficient searching algorithms.

 |index|0 | 1| 2|3 |4 |5 |6 |7 |8 |9 |
 |-----|--|--|--|--|--|--|--|--|--|--|